osisoft/AVEVA-Adapter-BACnet-Docs/content/pi-adapter-for-bacnet-overview/pi-adapter-for-bacnet-principles-of-operation.md

 - **SourceId**: SourceId is constructed using the following pattern: {DeviceId}.{ObjectType}{ObjectId}.{PropertyIdentifier}
 - **LocalName**: The BACnet ObjectName as provided by the BACnet object

 The metadata level is set in [General configuration](xref:GeneralConfiguration).
-For the BAcnet adapter, the following metadata is sent for the individual level:
+For the BACnet adapter, the following metadata is sent for the individual level:

 - `None`: No metadata
 - `Low`: AdapterType (_ComponentType_) and DataSource (_ComponentId_)